Anheurystics/Wyatt/docs/TUTORIAL.md

 mat4 translationMatrix =  mat4_translation(0.5, 1.0, 2.0);
 ```

-However, multiplying these to the vertices directly and reuploading won't work either.
+However, multiplying these to the vertices directly and re-uploading won't work either.
 The best practice is to specify them as inputs to the vertex shader, and then multiplying there
 ```js
 vert basic(vec3 pos, vec3 color) {
     mat4 model;